JaredTweed/wedding-photos/README.md

 TODO:
 - Make the managed S3 buckets purchasable.
+- Make sure there wont be any issues if someone makes their site title "form" or "404.html".
 - Make it possible to delete your webpage and/or all the data on it.
 -->